Controversial NYC Hotel Amendment Gets Its First Public Hearing

 Although the city can’t legally require that developers work with the politically influential hotel workers’ union, the City Council can and often does make its approval of a project contingent on builders signing an agreement with the hotel trades.
 An owner can’t obtain the special permit without council approval.
 The City Council approved a similar special permit mandate in December 2018 for developers who want to build hotels in industrial zones.

 There are roughly 700 hotels with 128,000 rooms throughout the five boroughs, with another 30,000 hotel rooms in the pipeline.
 Of those 700 hotels, 146 have closed during the pandemic, shuttering 42,000 rooms.
-If the hotel text amendment gets the greenlight, city planners predict that it will affect the construction of 62,466 hotel rooms over the next few years.
-Between 2007 and 2020, the city added 54,000 hotel rooms, according to DCP.
+If the hotel text amendment gets the green light, city planners predict that it will affect the construction of 62,466 hotel rooms over the next few years.
+Between 2007 and 2020, the city added 54,000 hotel rooms, according to NYCDCP.

-DCP’s Alex Plackis said that the new hotel restriction would “create a consistent zoning framework for hotels and allow City Planning to evaluate each hotel’s impact on the future use and development of the surrounding area.
-For instance, over the last 10 to 15 years, hotels have developed in areas that previously saw little hotel development, as a result there have been unanticipated changes in the use and development in the area.
+Alex Plackis of NYCDCP said that the new hotel restriction would “create a consistent zoning framework for hotels and allow City Planning to evaluate each hotel’s impact on the future use and development of the surrounding area.
+For instance, over the last 10 to 15 years, hotels have developed in areas that previously saw little hotel development.
+As a result, there have been unanticipated changes in the use and development in the area.
 And we have seen hotels developed in conflict with nearby businesses.”

-Several councilmembers spoke last week in favor of the zoning change, including Brad Lander, Keith Powers, Ben Kallos and Justin Brannan.
+Several City Council members spoke last week in favor of the zoning change, including Brad Lander, Keith Powers, Ben Kallos and Justin Brannan.

 “There have been endless, well-documented problems with a place called the Prince Hotel, which has brought violence to a very quiet residential block in Bay Ridge,” said Brannan, who noted that the hotel operated in an illegally converted residential building in a flagrant violation of the area’s residential zoning.